Clinical PhD Programme

 In brief, applications must be made via the University of Cambridge Postgraduate Admissions on-line applicant portal.

-The application process for the 2025 intake of the Institute’s Clinical PhD Programme and the PhD Programme for Health Professionals at the Universities of Cambridge and East Anglia is open.
-The application closing date is Tuesday 5th November 2024 (23:59 GMT).
+The application process for the 2025 intake of the Institute’s Clinical PhD Programme and the PhD Programme for Health Professionals at the Universities of Cambridge and East Anglia is now closed.
+The application closing date was Tuesday 5th November 2024 (23:59 GMT).

 Applicants will be shortlisted and interviewed by a selection panel consisting of the Programme Directors, Faculty members from the University of East Anglia, University of Cambridge Department of Veterinary Medicine and Wellcome Sanger Institute, and also a selection of Theme Leads and Principal Investigators from the Programme.
 A Director of another Clinical PhD Programme may be invited to join the panel.
 Interviews will be held in early January 2025 – exact dates to be confirmed.